Supreme Court lets Texas detain and jail migrants under SB4 immigration law as legal battle continues

 Passed by the Texas legislature last year, SB4 criminalizes unauthorized migration at the state level, making the act of entering the U.S. outside of a port of entry — already a federal offense — into a state crime.
 It also creates a state felony charge for illegal reentry.

 At the request of the Biden administration, a federal judge last month blocked SB4, finding that the state measure is at odds with federal immigration laws.
-That ruling was then suspended by the 5th Circuit until Justice Samuel Alito paused the appeals court's order on administrative grounds, which he extended Monday evening.
+That ruling was then suspended by the 5th Circuit, which issued an administrative stay to review the matter.
+Justice Samuel Alito then paused that order on administrative grounds, which he extended Monday evening.

+On Tuesday, the full court declined to suspend the 5th Circuit's order any longer.
+Justice Amy Coney Barrett, in an opinion concurring with the majority's decision, wrote that the high court shouldn't second-guess the appeals court.

+"So far as I know, this Court has never reviewed the decision of a court of appeals to enter — or not enter — an administrative stay," she wrote in her concurrence, which was joined by Justice Brett Kavanaugh.
+"I would not get into the business.
+When entered, an administrative stay is supposed to be a short-lived prelude to the main event: a ruling on the motion for a stay pending appeal.
+I think it unwise to invite emergency litigation in this Court about whether a court of appeals abused its discretion at this preliminary step."

 "The Court gives a green light to a law that will upend the longstanding federal-state balance of power and sow chaos, when the only court to consider the law concluded that it is likely unconstitutional," Sotomayor wrote in a dissenting opinion, joined by Jackson.